nuc134r/BatteryMonitor/README.md

 Build requires .NET Framework 4.0.

+## Launch

+`Launch.bat` is created just to easily launch application.

 ## Adding to Startup

 Run `Add to Startup folder.bat` to put compiled exe file to your Startup folder.